reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/core-plugins-stripe.md

 ### Client Components

-If you are using the built-in Reaction client or one of the starter clients provided by Reaction, the necessary client components are already included and will appear where they should.
-If you are building your own client, you may want to use our [StripeForm React component](https://stoic-hodgkin-c0179e.netlify.com/#!/StripeForm), which is part of the Reaction Design System component library.
+If you are using a starter client UI provided by Reaction, the necessary client components are already included and will appear where they should.
+If you are building your own client, you may want to use our [StripeForm React component](https://designsystem.reactioncommerce.com/#!/StripeForm), which is part of the Reaction Design System component library.
 It wraps [react-stripe-elements](https://github.com/stripe/react-stripe-elements) to do some of the work for you, but you can also use `react-stripe-elements` directly, or use any Stripe client that allows you to securely create a source token.

 > For Stripe payments to work in the NextJS starter app, you must set the `STRIPE_PUBLIC_API_KEY` environment variable, which is done in the `.env` file for local development.